gitlabhq/gitlabhq/doc/user/project/issues/due_dates.md

 Please read through the [GitLab Issue Documentation](index.md) for an overview on GitLab Issues.

 Due dates can be used in issues to keep track of deadlines and make sure features are shipped on time.
-Users must have at least [Reporter permissions](../../permissions.md) to be able to edit them, but they can be seen by everybody with permission to view the issue.
+Users need at least [Reporter permissions](../../permissions.md) to be able to edit the due date.
+All users with permission to view the issue can view the due date.

 ## Setting a due date

-When creating or editing an issue, you can click in the **due date** field and a calendar will appear to help you choose the date you want.
+When creating an issue, select the **Due date** field to make a calendar appear for choosing the date.
 To remove the date, select the date text and delete it.
 The date is related to the server's timezone, not the timezone of the user setting the due date.